 'Meet My Hamilton': An intergenerational social program

-In all MIRA-led virtual intergenerational activities, students will be matched with a community member over the age of 65 to engage with one another either by video-conferencing or phone during the Fall Term.
+In all MIRA-led virtual intergenerational activities, students will share time and engage with a community member over the age of 65 over video-conferencing during the Winter Term.
 Programming will include casual conversations, as well as organized games and programs, and provide opportunities to explore various topics and activities together.
 MIRA will organize the activities in partnership with students on experiential learning placements from the Department of Health Aging and Society.
 Participants will be provided with a brief orientation to best facilitate making these connections.

 Ultimately, we hope that this programming will give students and their conversation partners a chance to establish new friendships and learn from each other’s life experiences.

-This program is open to any undergraduate student currently enrolled in the Archway Program at McMaster University.
-This program may be of particular interest to students who would like to focus on community engagement, volunteering and leadership, healthy aging and working with older adults.
+This program is open to any undergraduate student currently enrolled at McMaster University.
+This program may be of particular interest to students who are interested in community engagement, volunteering and leadership, healthy aging and working with older adults.
 However, even if your area of focus doesn’t include any of the above, ‘Meet My Hamilton’ offers a unique opportunity for any students looking to meet new people in the Hamilton community.

 Meet My Hamilton’ will be offered through Zoom where students and community members will have the option to participate through video or phone.

 What will you get out of the program?

 A large percentage of Canadians will soon be over 65 years of age, and building strong social connections with this age group will position participating students well for future career opportunities involving older adults.
 Students will receive a Certificate of Attendance and be able to complete one of the pillars of the McMaster Passport for Aging Education (macPAGE) certificate program using their hours from this program, which will help them share the skills they have learned with future employers and opportunities.
-This program will give all participants the unique opportunity to learn more about Hamilton, McMaster University, and develop and build a network.
+This program will give all participants the unique opportunity to develop intergenerational communication skills, connect with their community, and stay connected while learning from home.